BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-4/labs/hello_frenemy_www.md

 ## Welcome!

 In this lab you will set up an input form where you can enter a name, and the page will greet that name with a fancy popup.
-We'll also make it so that if an enemy is entered it will alert us of that, and deny them entry
+We'll also make it so that if an enemy is entered it will alert us of that, and deny them entry.

 ## Creating the Page

-Begin by creating an html file and a seperate JS file
+Begin by creating an html file named `index.html`, and

-Link them together with a script tag `<script src='index.js'/>`
+Create a separate JS file, and link both files together with a script tag in your HTML with a `src` attribute pointing to your JavaScript file. e.g. `<script src='main.js'/>`

 ## Reading Properties